pandruszkow/SysadminStuff/Unix, Shell, Git/Shell - Snippets.md

 Run a quick hashed index of the current directory
 =================================================
+> [!NOTE]
+> This may be unsafe for paths that contain spaces or tabs.

 The command below will recursively hash a directory, sorting it by name, and reverse the hashsum with the file path of each file.
 This can be used as an ad-hoc diff of two directories that can't be accessed simultaneously (like for VM snapshots).
 Simply run the script for each dir, then diff both output files and look for differences (missing/added lines, different hashes).

      find . -type f -exec sha256sum '{}' + | awk '{print $2,$1}' | sort > VM_Shared_Folder/dir-index.sha256.txt

-Note: this may not be safe for paths that contain spaces or tabs.

 (Thanks, [SvennD](https://www.svennd.be/recursively-md5sha1sha256sha512-a-directory-with-files/))